basokant/git-intro-workshop/README.md

 ** Whenever git asks for a commit-sha, we can use `HEAD` to access the most recent commit (on the current branch), and `HEAD~1` to access 1 commit before the HEAD.

-** This puts you in a detached HEAD state, so be careful when making more commits.
+** This can put you in a detached HEAD state, so be careful when making more commits.

 - [ ] Log the commit history.
 - [ ] Visit a previous commit with `git checkout`, and then go back to the most recent commit.